cubefs/cubefs/docs/source/admin-api/master/volume.rst

-   "owner", "string", "the owner of vol, and user ID of a user", "Yes", "None" "mpCount", "int", "the amount of initial meta partitions", "No", "3" "enableToken","bool","whether to enable the token mechanism to control client permissions", "No", "false" "replicaNum", "int", "the number of replicas, the value is 2 or 3", "No", "3" "size", "int", "the size of data partitions, unit is GB", "No", "120" "followerRead", "bool", "enable read from follower", "No", "false" "crossZone", "bool", "cross zone or not.
+   "owner", "string", "the owner of vol, and user ID of a user", "Yes", "None" "mpCount", "int", "the amount of initial meta partitions", "No", "3" "enableToken","bool","whether to enable the token mechanism to control client permissions", "No", "false" "replicaNum", "int", "the number of replicas, the value is 3 at least", "No", "3" "size", "int", "the size of data partitions, unit is GB", "No", "120" "followerRead", "bool", "enable read from follower", "No", "false" "crossZone", "bool", "cross zone or not.
 If it is true, parameter *zoneName* must be empty", "No", "false"